Shortly upon

-A rather klutzy amalgamation of worthier elements
+other--instead, it's a rather klutzy amalgamation of worthier elements.

 The film begins with a flashback accompanied by an almost Lovecraftian revelation that humans have, in fact, shared the planet with transformers for a long time (well actually, it looks more like a scene from "10,000 BC," which many may read as an ill-omen), then throws the viewer into a present day narrative about the continuing war with the Decepticons, a rather colorful battle in Shanghai, and the coming-of-age subplot about the human protagonist as he heads off to college and tries to preserve the attention of his girlfriend.